Saturday, 18 April 2020

 · Symbolically, snow is presented as cheerful and optimistic view of life whereas crow and hemlock tree are presented as gloomy or pessimistic attitude.

-· Tone of the poem is philosophical and didactic as the poet conveys that every dark cloud has a silver lining.
-We should not give up hope even when we are surrounded by negativity.
+· Tone of the poem is reflective and philosophical as the poet conveys that every dark cloud has a silver lining.
+We should not give up hope even when we are surrounded by negativity and sorrow.

 Line by Line Explanation